junxit/us-congress-bills-114/metadata.md

 - 2015-05-14 — Mr. Royce moved to suspend the rules and pass the bill.
 - 2015-05-14 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 423 - 0 (Roll no. 227). (text: CR H2983-2985)
 - 2015-05-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 423 - 0 (Roll no. 227).(text: CR H2983-2985)
+- 2015-05-18 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.